cdsittampalam/documentation/docs/Creating Transactions.md

 ### Start Transfer

-1. To see details of fees, click the question mark icon.
-2. To start the transfer, click **Initiate Transfer**.
+1. To start the transfer, click **Initiate Transfer**.
 You are then prompted to check your phone app.
-3. To return to the previous screen, click **Back**.
+2. To return to the previous screen, click **Back**.

 When a counterparty receives money, they will receive an email notification of the transaction.